 The new deadline that has been imposed on the endless cannabis negotiations is February 18th, when the State Senate and Assembly are expected to convene next.

 Cannabis Hearing Issues

 There has been an impasse to deal with the Governor’s dislike of the lack of possession penalties for those who are under 21.

-Minority legislators did not like the first clean up bill’s “stationhouse adjustment” provisions, arguing that it was the first step down a path to a life as a felon,
+Minority legislators did not like the first clean-up bill’s “stationhouse adjustment” provisions.
+They argued that it was the first step down a path to a life as a felon.

 There has also been an impasse because of the hostility between Murphy and Senate President Steve Sweeney (D-Gloucester), which has led them to play a game of chicken with legalization.